 Heat the oil in a large heavy based pan or casserole dish and add the onions, garlic, & fresh ginger, fry for 10 mins or so until softened.
 Add all the dry spices to the pan along with the tomato and Harissa paste, stir and cook for a minute or two until fragrant.

-Add the cubed squash, sweet potato, carrots and apricots and stir well to coat with the spice mixture.
+Add the cubed squash, sweet potato, pepper, carrots and apricots and stir well to coat with the spice mixture.
 Then pour over the stock and lemon juice mixture and bring to a simmer.

 Cook partially covered on a medium heat for 15 minutes until the veg are tender, then add the chickpeas, honey or agave, a good amount of seasoning and half the chopped coriander.
 Stir in well and cook for an additional 10 minutes.